Armillaria mellea: Distribution and habitat

+Economics

+Armillaria mellea poses a significant threat to managed forests, tree plantations, orchards, vineyards, and gardens, which can lead to substantial economic losses due to Armillaria root rot.

 Ecology

-Armillaria mellea prefers moist soil and lower soil temperatures but it can also withstand extreme temperatures, such as forest fires, due to the protection of the soil.
+Armillaria mellea prefers moist soil and lower soil temperatures, as soil temperatures exceeding 79 °F (26 °C) can inhibit its growth.
+It can withstand extreme temperatures, such as forest fires, due to the protection of the soil.
 It is found in many kinds of landscapes, including gardens, parks, vineyards, tree production areas, and natural landscapes.

 Armillaria mellea typically is symbiotic with hardwood trees and conifers, including orchards, planted forests, vineyards, and a few herbaceous plants.
 It infects new hosts through rhizomorphs and basidiospores.
 It is rare for basidiospores to be successful in infecting new hosts and often colonize woody debris instead, but rhizomorphs, however, can grow up to ten feet long in order to find a new host.

 There are few signs, and they are often difficult to observe.
 The most prominent sign is honey-coloured mushrooms at the base of the infected plant.
 Additional signs include white, fan-shaped mycelia and black rhizomorphs with diameters between 1/32 and 1/8 in.
 These usually are not as noticeable because they occur beneath the bark and in the soil, respectively.
+Rhizomorphs and mycelial fans are more reliable indicators of Armillaria because the mushrooms can be easily mistaken for those of other species.
+Additionally, the mushrooms are not consistently present and, when they do occur, remain for only short durations.
 The symptoms are much more numerous, including slower growth, dieback of branches, yellowing foliage, rotted wood at base and/or roots, external cankers, cracking bark, bleeding stem, leaf wilting, defoliation, and rapid death.
 Leaf wilting, defoliation, and dieback occur after the destruction of the cambium.
+Symptoms typically develop gradually, resulting in increased dieback and a reduction in yield as the disease progresses.

 It is one of the most common causes of death in trees and shrubs in both natural and cultivated habitats, and cause steady and substantial losses.

+"A.mellea" has been recorded as food of animals such as the adults of the pleasing fungus beetles Tritoma biguttata biguttata, Tritoma atriventris and T.humeralis (which may be conspecific), and T.mimetica, which occasionally eat it.
+However, it is not quite clear whether such records in older sources refer to this honey mushroom species in its present more restricted delimitation, or to some other species of Armillaria or even related genera such as Desarmillaria.